c-blake/bu/doc/tim.md

 CPU DVS reactivated and no chrt/taskset, I instead get much smaller times, but I *also* get errors of order 10% (vs ~0.5%) & whopping +7.3 excess kurtosis.

-Any leptokurtosis means one *cannot use sigmas alone* for comparison since the distribution is not characterized by 1st & 2nd moment alone.
-Wild distributions themselves are also likely irreproducible over time, across test machines, OS settings, etc.  Even with much fixed getting a small "error on the distribution itself" takes a great many samples beyond the patience of most OS researchers.
+Non-zero higher moments mean one *cannot use sigmas alone* to compare since the distribution is not characterized by 1st & 2nd moment alone.
+Wild distributions themselves are also likely irreproducible over time, across test machines, OS settings, etc.  Even with much fixed, getting a small "error on the distribution itself" takes many samples - beyond the patience of most system researchers.

 So, we can answer the question "Does it work?" with "kinda - in well controlled circumstances!".
 In less well controlled circumstances, 10σ devs without an